BIBLE PASSAGE:

 the Lord is in control, we will gladly participate as members of His

-ministry team, in whatever way He wants us to use the spiritual gift
+ministry team, in whatever way He wants us to contribute and use

-Personally, each morning I look forward to what He wants me to put
+Personally, each morning I look forward to what He wants has for

 If someone asks why we have the hope we do, more than likely their